 The Authority provides services to the Cabinet of the Cayman Islands Government under an agreement established in the Annual Plan and Estimates.
-The 2013/14 Annual Plan and Estimates established legal provisions for the AOA to provide a maximum of \$315,000 in services (2013: \$340,000).
+The 2014/15 Annual Plan and Estimates established legal provisions for the AOA to provide a maximum of \$315,000 in services (2014: \$315,000).

-The Ownership Agreement between the Authority and the Cayman Islands Government for the 2013/14 and 2012/13 financial years required the Authority to establish the Rules governing recognized auditors and develop the oversight system for recognized auditors.
+The Ownership Agreement between the Authority and Government for the 2014/15 and 2013/14 financial years required the Authority to establish the Rules governing Recognized Auditors and develop the oversight system for Recognized Auditors.
 As at 30 June 2014 these objectives had not been fully achieved.
-As the Authority was not able to make a reliable estimate of the percentage of completion of its obligations under the Ownership Agreement at 30 June 2014 or 30 June 2013, it recognized as revenue only that portion of funding from Government equal to the expenses incurred in the relevant financial year (including, for the year ended 30 June 2013, the net deficit brought forward at 1 July 2012).
-The balance of funding was deferred as "unearned revenue".
+As the Authority was not able to make a reliable estimate of the percentage of completion of its obligations under the Ownership Agreement at 30 June 2014, it recognized as revenue only that portion of funding from Government equal to the expenses incurred in the financial year then ended and the balance of funding was deferred as "unearned revenue".